Charlie X: Plot

 Kirk tries to teach Charlie martial arts.
 Sam, Kirk's training partner, laughs at one of Charlie's falls, and Charlie makes him "vanish".
 Shocked, Kirk calls for security guards to escort Charlie to his quarters.
 Charlie makes all phasers on the ship disappear, but ultimately yields to Kirk's order that he return to his quarters.
 Records show that Charlie's abilities are the same as those of Thasians, but the medical examination McCoy conducted when Charlie came on board confirmed that he is human.
-Charlie admits he used his powers to remove a vital component of the Antares.
+Charlie admits he used his powers to remove a vital component of the Antares warp core, causing the ship to explode.
 Frustrated at the adversarial turn in his relationship with the crew, Charlie breaks out of his quarters and begins to use his powers on the crew - changing their physical forms or freezing them according to his whim.
 When Rand resists his romantic advances and slaps him, he makes her "disappear."
 When Kirk demands to know if Rand is dead or alive, Charlie refuses to tell him.

 Realizing Charlie's powers are too great to be controlled, Kirk opts to divert from Alpha V so as to at least keep Charlie away from a civilized world, where he would wreak havoc.
 Charlie discovers Kirk's plans, and takes control of the Enterprise.
 Speculating that controlling the Enterprise may sap Charlie's power, Kirk orders all of the ship's systems to be activated and attacks Charlie.
 Though his hypothesis proves incorrect, it distracts Charlie from fleeing a Thasian ship that had been pursuing them.

 The ship approaches and restores the Enterprise and its crew to their proper forms - although they admit they cannot restore the Antares.
 The Thasian commander says that his race gave Charlie his powers so he could survive on their world, but these powers (which they can't remove from him) make him too dangerous to live among humans.
-Charlie begs Kirk to not let the aliens have him, since the Thasians lack any physical form or capacity for love.
+Charlie begs Kirk not to let the aliens have him, since the Thasians lack any physical form or capacity for love.
 However, the Thasians reject Kirk's argument that Charlie belongs with his own kind, and with a final echoing wail of "I wanna stay!"
 Charlie is transported away and Yeoman Rand begins crying.